ZEISS-PiWeb/PiWeb-Import-Sdk/docs/advanced_topics/index.md

 ---

 # {{ page.title }}

-This chapter is about the deeper background of plug-in development, make sure you have the basic knowledge.
+This section is about the deeper background of plug-in development, make sure you have the basic knowledge.